ceshine/ceshine-hugo/content/post/20200723-synthetic-data-for-qa-model/index.md

 ### Context Generation

-Beside using Wikipedia documents as contexts, this paper alos generates completely synthetic contexts using a 8.3B GPT-2 model:
+Beside using Wikipedia documents as contexts, this paper also generates completely synthetic contexts using an 8.3B GPT-2 model:

-> This model was first trained with the Megatron-LM codebase for 400k iterations before being finetuned on only Wikipedia documents for 2k iterations.
-This allows us to generate high quality text from a distribution similar to Wikipedia by using top-p (p = 0.96) nucleus sampling.
+> This model was first trained with the Megatron-LM codebase for 400k iterations before being fine-tuned on only Wikipedia documents for 2k iterations.
+This allows us to generate high-quality text from a distribution similar to Wikipedia by using top-p (p = 0.96) nucleus sampling.

 ### Answer Generation

 This paper train the answer generation model to match the exact answer in the training data.
-This naturally ignores the other possible answers from the context, but seems to be a more generalizable way to do it.
+This naturally ignores the other possible answers from the context but seems to be a more generalizable way to do it.

 The joint modeling of the starts and the ends of the answer span, which is reported to perform better, creates more candidates in the denominator in the calculation of the likelihood.